fbpx Skip to content

 The health impacts of air pollution are immense, immediate and urgent.
 Often, concern about dirty air proves to be catalyst for both people and politicians to act on the climate crisis.
 When we work towards clean air, we accelerate climate action

-Martina Otto – Climate & Clean Air Coalition
+Martina Otto – UN Climate & Clean Air Coalition

-But there are signs of progress.
+There are signs of progress.
 Cleaning our air is one of the most immediate ways to protect the planet.
 The United Nations Environment Programme (UNEP) has suggested that climate policies that control air pollution emissions could reduce global warming by 0.5˚C and save the lives of 2.4 million people each year.
+Cutting super pollutants alongside decarbonisation could slow the rate of global warming by up to 0.5°C by 2050.

-Many governments and businesses are failing to tackle air pollution as part of their climate action plans, missing opportunities to improve health, deliver wider economic benefits, and support the poorest people and countries.
-According to the United Nations Framework Convention on Climate Change (UNFCCC), just 17 countries included SLCPs in their national climate action plans in 2021.
+Many governments and businesses are failing to tackle air pollution as part of their climate action plans and national determined contributions (NDCs).
+They are missing opportunities to improve health, deliver wider economic benefits, and support the people and countries.
+According to the United Nations Framework Convention on Climate Change (UNFCCC), just 17 countries included super pollutants in their national climate action plans in 2021.

-Clean air measures can improve air quality, slow global heating, protect ecosystems and deliver a healthier planet for all.
-Joined up action to tackle dirty air and climate change is essential.
+Clean air measures can improve air quality, slow global climate warming, protect ecosystems and deliver a healthier planet for all.
+Governments are missing obvious wins by not prioritising air quality action alongside solutions to climate change.
 Read our recommendations on joined-up action.

 Our work on climate and air pollution

-Through C40 Cities, we’re working with the world’s biggest cities to support action to meet air quality, climate and public health goals.
+Through our grants, we support organisations working on climate action to address air pollution.
+C40 Cities works with the world’s biggest cities to support action to meet air quality, climate and public health goals.
 Learn about C40’s Air Quality programme.
+The Global Climate and Health Alliance’s Clean Air NDC Scorecard reveals how countries integrate air quality considerations into their national climate plans to deliver the Paris Agreement.

 Our work in key geographies supports public engagement on air pollution.
-We work with policy makers and businesses to set ambitious air quality targets and introduce measures such as Clean Air Zones.
-Find out about our work in India, EU and UK.
+We work with policy makers and businesses to set ambitious air quality targets and introduce measures.
+Find out about our national and regional work.

 See more on Climate